gatsbyjs/gatsby/docs/blog/2019-05-02-how-to-build-a-blog-with-wordpress-and-gatsby-part-3/index.md

 The [code for this post](https://github.com/iamtimsmith/building-a-blog-with-wordpress-and-gatsby) can be found on GitHub.

-If you have any thoughts or questions, you can find me on twitter at [@iam_timsmith](https://twitter.com/iam_timsmith)!
+If you have any thoughts or questions, you can find me on Twitter at [@iam_timsmith](https://twitter.com/iam_timsmith)!